maia and guida

-In 2010, through Junia Machado and other elephant friends in Brazil, ElephantVoices began working for the interests of elephants in Brazil and the South American continent.
+In 2010, together with Junia Machado and other elephant friends in Brazil, ElephantVoices began working for the interests of captive elephants in Brazil and the South American continent as a whole.
 Part of our effort was to promote and support progressive legislation to end the antiquated practice of performing elephants.

 We stated our objectives as:

 To create awareness about elephant conservation and the welfare needs of captive elephants in Brazil, and to ensure that a sanctuary for elephants in Brazil and elsewhere in South-America is established.

 One might ask, Why Brazil?

 During the launch of this initiative we declared that Brazil offers: a perfect climate for elephants; the possibility of obtaining a suitable sized parcel of land with habitat permitting natural foraging and social behavior; the potential to provide a home to the many captive elephants who are suffering in South America; the presence of a team of energized, committed people who want to work hard for the best interest of elephants.

 The dire need for an alternative to life in circuses